Top 5 Challenges Involved in Security and Back-end Integration During Mobile App Development

 Having these server side controls makes it easier to implement upgrades and alter certain features in order to block further data loss if there is a breach.
 Inferior server side controls may make this not possible.

 Untrusted Inputs: A mobile application has the ability to obtain and record information from all sorts of sources.
-On occasion hackers might try to infiltrate an application by sending it a request or presenting it as a desirable input and pose a threat to the stored data.
+On certain occasions, hackers might try to infiltrate an application by sending it a request or presenting it as a desirable input and pose a threat to the stored data.

 However, it is necessary to know all inputs when connecting and building the mobile app, which is why avoiding all untrusted inputs is a must.